utof/repulsive-curves-sveltekit/README.md

 [ ] move all the controls (start stop animation, step) in the controls.svelte, not just the sliders.
-[ ] apply perturbation function should be in utils or something [ ] projectConstraints, enforceBarycenter need to be in constraint file
+[ ] apply perturbation function should be in utils or something [ ] projectConstraints, enforceBarycenter need to be in constraint file [ ] include subvertices energies condition inside the differential, not as a sep funciton

 #### generalizations
 [ ] define general graph in graphutils to not prevent modifying all the graphs when new feature is created.